 3. Never hand over your passport as collateral for a motorbike (or anything)

 At some point during your trip, you will want to rent a motorbike.
 You should do it, but make sure you use something other than your passport as collateral.
 Why?
 Because there is a very high likelihood that upon returning your bike, you will be accused of damaging it in some major way.
 The motorbike rental place will demand hundreds of dollars, you will freak out and tell the cops, the cops will LOL at you, and you will pay hundreds of dollars to get your passport back.
 I have seen it happen so many times and it never ends well.

 4. Always count your change

 I have been shorted a million times, and sometimes by significant sums, so always count your money.
 Especially if you’ve been drinking, which is when you will definitely not count your money.
 Thailand and India are the worst about this.
-Indian people will mean mug you to intimidate because they just don’t give a shit, but Thai people will quickly hand you the forgotten sum when they see you’ve noticed.
+Indian shop owners will mean mug you to intimidate because they just don’t care (I think this is one of the reasons I love India), but Thai people will quickly hand you the forgotten sum when they see you’ve noticed.

 5. Learn to walk away

 The walk away is your biggest asset when it comes to not getting ripped off.
 The vendor will try everything to convince you that your desired price is no good, from giving you fake wholesale costs, to laughing at you, to angrily shouting over and over “no way, not possible.”
 So just walk away.
 When they realize they’re losing the sale, what was just seconds ago “not possible” will become a done deal.